eworm-de/routeros-scripts/doc/netwatch-notify.md

     / tool netwatch add comment="notify, hostname=gateway" host=93.184.216.1;
     / tool netwatch add comment="notify, hostname=example.com, parent=gateway" host=93.184.216.34;

-Note that a configured parent increases the check count threshould by one.
+Note that every configured parent in a chain increases the check count threshould by one.

 Also notification settings are required for e-mail and telegram.